 $44 Orientation fee (charged in the first term of the program)

 $44 Student Activity Fee (charged in the fall and spring terms of the program)

 Accelerated MA Curriculum

-Based on successful completion of the following undergraduate courses at your home institution, you will receive 16 credits toward the Accelerated MA degree.
+Based on successful completion of your economics major at your home institution, you will receive 16 credits toward the Accelerated MA degree.

 Consulting Field Project (4 credits)